ae0j/discogs-advanced-sorter/README.md

 1. Input the seller's name.
 2. Choose **Get vinyls only** if you wish to get only vinyls
 3. Click ‘Get Collection’.
-4. Browse through the seller's collection using advanced sorting options available.
+4. Browse through the seller's inventory using advanced sorting options available.

 ## Limitations

-- May not perform optimally with very large seller collections (exceeding 500,000 records).
+- May not perform optimally with very large seller inventories (exceeding 500,000 records).
 - Currently doesn't retrieve records that lack a release year.